Particular/NServiceBus/guidelines/design-guidelines.md

 ### Downstream components rules

 * For public types relevant to business developers, we use the `NServiceBus` namespace to make them more discoverable and to avoid extra using statements
-* For internal types, we use the root [`{Component}`](#Naming rules) namespace.
+* For internal types, we use the root [`{Component}`](#Component naming rules) namespace.
 This allows for unique identification of those types in logs and stack traces.
    - Examples: `NServiceBus.Gateway`, `NServiceBus.Persistence.AzureStorage` etc.
-* For public types designed for extensibility, we use the root [`{Component}`](#Nnaming rules) namespace.
+* For public types designed for extensibility, we use the root [`{Component}`](#Component naming rules) namespace.
 This hides types irrelevant for business developers while making them discoverable for developers extending NServiceBus.

 ## Component naming rules

 Components can be split up into two types: those that are unique and those that belongs to a category.

 Unique components should be named appropriately.
-E.g. `NServiceBus.Gateway`,  `NServiceBus.Callbacks` etc
+E.g. `NServiceBus.Gateway`, `NServiceBus.Callbacks`, etc.

 Components belonging to a category should be named `NServiceBus.{Category}.*`.
 E.g. `NServiceBus.Persistence.AzureStorage`, `NServiceBus.Persistence.MongoDb`, etc.